pysat/pysat/docs/new_instrument.rst

 In general, this is the name of the instrument or high-level data product.
 When combined with the platform, this forms a unique file in the `instruments` directory.
-Examples include the EUV instrument on ICON and the Incoherent Scatter Radar at JRO (jro_isr).
+Examples include the EUV instrument on ICON (icon_euv) and the Incoherent Scatter Radar at JRO (jro_isr).

 **sat_id**